New Zealand

 Cost

 The event is free for NZAPP members and a limited number of guest tickets are available for $25.
+The recording and slides of the event will only be available to members of NZAPP.

 Not already a member?
 The Association membership is $80 per annum (waged) and $40 (student).
 To join, click here and take advantage of our free to members annual calendar of events (eight per year).